Siirry suoraan sisältöön

 SDG 8: Decent work and economic growth

 In a vibrant city, companies have good opportunities to operate, grow and innovate.
 A well-functioning city is an important prerequisite for the success and competitiveness of companies.
 The city must be a high-quality and attractive living environment.
-A pleasant and safe city; well-functioning basic services; art, cultural and recreational services; adequate housing, business premises and education; smooth transport and efficient administration form the basis for the success of companies and employees.
+A pleasant and safe city; well-functioning basic public services; art, cultural and recreational services; adequate housing, business premises and education; smooth transport and efficient administration form the basis for the success of companies and employees.
 Every division and individual employee of the City of Helsinki influences the city’s vitality with their daily work.

-During the current strategy period, particular attention is paid to the development of the vitality of the city centre and making Helsinki an increasingly attractive destination for international talent, business and investment.
-Helsinki has therefore prepared an action plan to strengthen immigration based on work, study and entrepreneurship.
-The City’s economic policy objective is to develop Helsinki as a source of business that solves globally relevant problems.
+One of the City’s economic policy objectives is to develop Helsinki as a source of business that solves globally relevant problems.
 The City organisation responds to this objective by providing companies with opportunities to develop products and new solutions in an urban environment and with different City services.

-The City’s Economic Development Department has established testbed activities.
-The Testbed Helsinki website brings together examples of the City’s innovation cooperation and serves as a platform and communications channel to companies and for publishing innovation challenges.
-Companies can use the form available on the website to submit pilot proposals for the development of their business in cooperation with the City and other possible stakeholders.
-The challenge and pilot competitions are used to find the best solutions, and innovation development is carried out in areas such as smart transport, health and welfare promotion, learning environments and a comprehensive range of topics related to the physical and digital urban environment, such as energy efficiency or the planning and implementation of the addition of urban greenery.
+The Testbed Helsinki website provides a wide range of examples of the City’s innovation work and serves as a platform and communications channel to companies and for publishing innovation challenges.
+Companies can also use the form on the site to submit test proposals to help them take their business forward.
+Joint development is carried out in areas such as smart mobility, health and well-being and learning environments, and across the urban environment, for example to increase energy efficiency and urban greenery.

 Successes:

-• The strengthening of innovative and sustainable testing activities and the building of networks for the establishment of activities within the City organisation and with the City Group’s operators, as well as in cooperation with business incubators and universities.
-Examples include the establishment of the Urban Environment Division’s Innovator Network and the UrbanTech Helsinki cooperation.
+• Innovative and sustainable testing activities have been strengthened and have helped establish networks within the City organisation and with the Helsinki Group’s operators, as well as in cooperation with business incubators and universities.
+An example is the Urban Tech Helsinki business incubator between the City of Helsinki, Aalto University and Metropolia University of Applied Sciences.

 Areas for development: